 For visual odometry, we conduct experiments on three datasets with dynamic scenes: Virtual KITTI, KITTI, and TUM RGBD dynamic sequences.
 Absolute Trajectory Error (ATE) is used for evaluation.
-For video panoptic segmentation, we use Video Panoptic Quality (VPQ) metric [17] on Cityscapes, and VIPER datasets.
+For video panoptic segmentation, we use Video Panoptic Quality (VPQ) metric [18] on Cityscapes and VIPER datasets.
 We further perform ablation studies on Virtual KITTI to analyze the design of our framework.
-Finally, we demonstrate the applicability of our PVO on video editing, shown in the supplementary materials.
+Finally, we demonstrate the applicability of our PVO on video editing, as shown in Sec.
+B in the supplementary materials.